BahaKh-IO/mini-mira/README.md

 A from-scratch reimplementation of the core architecture behind **MIRA** — an action-conditioned latent world model for Rocket League built on a representation-autoencoder (RAEv2) codec and a flow-matching diffusion transformer.
-This project reimplements the codec and world-model architecture end to end and verifies it with shape and behavioral tests; it does not train a model.
+This project reimplements the codec and world-model architecture end to end and verifies it with shape and behavioral tests.
+The codec is trained for real, on real Rocket League data (`scripts/train_codec.py`); the world model's architecture is implemented and verified but has no training mechanism yet.

 ## What this is